kormax/apple-home-key/README.md

 * GET RESPONSE:
     If a response to `ENVELOPE` or `GET RESPONSE` had an sw `6100`, reader uses this command to request additional response parts.

+Alternative overview of the NFC transaction flow can be seen [here](https://github.com/kupa22/apple-homekey/#homekey-transaction-overview).
 ## Commands

 ### SELECT USER APPLET